-At 14 (1996) George was invited to take part in a meeting to encourage politicians to get more young people at the United Nations General Assembly, and its committees, including the Security Council.
-At that meeting, he advocated and convinced various United Nations member states of the importance of having and including more youth representatives in its delegation to the UN General Assembly.
-Today, over 30 countries have included youth delegates as part of their official delegation to the UN General Assembly, with numbers gradually increasing.
+At 14 (1996).
+As an advocate for youth, George was invited to participate in a meeting with politicians to encourage more young people to be included at the United Nations General Assembly and its committees, including the Security Council.
+At the meeting, George successfully convinced various member states of the importance of having more youth representation in their delegations to the UN General Assembly.
+As a result of George’s efforts, over 30 countries now include youth delegates as part of their official delegations to the UN General Assembly, with numbers steadily increasing.

-At 15, (1997 til 2003) George was hired as an “independent contractor” by his late mentor Robert Hatton to do research for him, specifically find abuse cases of children’s rights in Quebec.
+At 15, (1997 til 2003) George was hired by his late mentor, Robert Hatton, as an independent contractor to do research on cases of child abuse and violations of children’s rights in Quebec.

-In February 2000, George submitted a report to Quebec Premier Lucien Bouchard and Health Minister Pauline Marois about children’s rights violations in Quebec.
+In February 2000, George submitted a report on this issue to Quebec Premier Lucien Bouchard and Health Minister Pauline Marois.

-At 16 (1998), George founded le “Conseil politique en aide de la jeunesse du Canada” (Political Council to Help Canadian Youth), a movement to stand up for the rights of children in Canada.
-The movement was later dissolved in 2000 after merging it with the Canadian Youth Rights Association (CYRA) led by George’s late friend Joshua Gilbert in Nepean, Ontario.
-The CYRA was later closed following the death of Joshua in 2001.
+At 16 (1998) George founded “Conseil politique en aide de la jeunesse du Canada” (Political Council to Help Canadian Youth), a movement to advocate for the rights of children in Canada.
+In 2000, the movement merged with the Canadian Youth Rights Association (CYRA) led by George’s late friend Joshua Gilbert in Nepean, Ontario.
+However, the CYRA was later closed following Joshua’s death in 2001.

-At 16 (January 1998) During the 1998 North American Ice Storm which ravaged parts of Quebec, George was asked to help and he organized a group of people at the Complex Claude Robillard to help facilitate the needs of families and their children to help cope with the high-stress situation that was being endured.
+At 16 (January 1998) During the 1998 North American Ice Storm that affected parts of Quebec, George was asked to help organize assistance for families and children at the Complex Claude Robillard.
+He rallied a group of people to support those in need and provide some relief during a high-stress situation.

-At 16 (1998) George began advocating for the USA to ratify the United Nations Convention on the Rights of the Child to the US government under President Bill Clinton.
+At 16 (1998) George strongly advocated for the United States to ratify the United Nations Convention on the Rights of the Child, bringing the issue to the attention of the US government under President Bill Clinton.

-He also advocated to several senior government officials for the proper implementation of the UN Convention on the Rights of the Child in Canada by incorporating the Convention within the Canadian Constitution.
+In Canada, he also advocated for the proper implementation of the UN Convention on the Rights of the Child by incorporating it into the Canadian Constitution.

-He also strongly advocated for the establishment of a Children’s Commissioner for Canada through Senator Landon Pearson, Senator Marcel Prud’homme, Senator Lucie Pépin, Minister Allan Rock and Prime Minister Jean Chretien.
+In addition, George strongly supported the creation of a Children’s Commissioner for Canada, raising the issue with politicians including Senators Landon Pearson, Marcel Prud’homme, and Lucie Pépin, Minister Allan Rock, and Prime Minister Jean Chretien.

-Read the letter Canadian Minister of Health Allan Rock wrote to George in March 2000, following his request to establish an independent federal Commissioner for Canada’s Children..
+In March 2000, Canadian Minister of Health Allan Rock wrote (letter) to George in response to his request for an independent federal Commissioner for Canada’s Children.

-In 2001, GYAN merged its online community and databases with TakingITGlobal, which has become the most active site on the Internet for young social leaders.
-Today, TakingITGlobal contains the most comprehensive database of youth organizations, events and much more, with over 200,000 members in 200+ countries and territories.
-GYAN also helped launch and coordinate Global Youth Service Day with Youth Service America, which became the largest celebration of young volunteers, and has brought together over 40 million people in thousands of communities worldwide, in over 100 countries in every region of the world.
-Learn more about GYAN here: https://gyan.tigweb.org/
+In 2001, GYAN merged its online community and databases with TakingITGlobal, which has become the most active site on the internet for young social leaders.
+TakingITGlobal contains a comprehensive database of youth organizations, events, and more, with over 200,000 members in 200+ countries and territories.
+GYAN also helped launch and coordinate Global Youth Service Day with Youth Service America, which has brought together over 40 million people in thousands of communities worldwide, in over 100 countries in every region of the world.
+For more information about GYAN, visit https://gyan.tigweb.org/

-While at the IBCR, he fundraised, worked with government officials and promoted the UN Convention on the Rights of the Child (CRC) to governments around the world and lobbied the US Government for its ratification and in 2009 took part in a historic international meeting in Egypt at the invitation of Moushira Khattab (Chair of the UN Committee on the Rights of the Child (2002–2010 & Minister of Family & Population of Egypt), where Muslim countries adopted human rights approaches within the Organization of Islamic States in Islamic Sharia Law, for women and the rights of the Child.
+As part of his role at the IBCR, George worked to raise funds, engage with government officials, and promote the UN Convention on the Rights of the Child (CRC) to governments around the world.
+He also lobbied the US government for its ratification of the CRC.
+In 2009, he participated in a historic international meeting in Egypt, hosted by Moushira Khattab (Chair of the UN Committee on the Rights of the Child 2002-2010 and Minister of Family & Population of Egypt), where Muslim countries adopted human rights approaches within the Organization of Islamic States in Islamic Sharia Law, including provisions for the rights of women and children.

 FYI: The USA is the only United Nations country that hasn’t ratified the CRC which is the most rapidly and widely ratified human rights treaty in history adopted by the UN in 1989 and now ratified by 193 countries.).
 Learn more about this issue here & here